perfah/Rustland-old/README.md

 Rustland
 ========

-*Late update: The reason for the lack of updates has mainly been the deprecation of WLC, the underlying backend library.
-Rustland may still however be rewritten for another library (perhaps [wlroots](https://github.com/swaywm/wlroots)) in the future.*
+*Late update: This version of Rustland is abandoned since the deprecation of WLC, the underlying backend library.
+Future updates will be made [here](https://github.com/perfah/Rustland).*

 A [Wayland](https://wayland.freedesktop.org/) compositor for window management written in Rust.